Code-Institute-Submissions/ms2-idest/README.md

     * When the country and city have been selected the map centers and zooms in on that city.
 2. POIs
     * Click on 'Find' in navbar.
-    * When clicked each POI button dispalys the correct POIs repectivly.
+    * When clicked each POI button dispalys the correct POIs respectively.
         * When 'All' and no city is selected.
         * When a country and city is selected.
     * Results from the last search are cleared before the next search results are dispalyed.